How music helps rehab patients learn how to move again | CBC Radio

 Music as a tool for rehabilitation

-Calgary's Foothills Medical Centre is actively using music therapists to put Thaut's research findings into clinical application.
+Calgary's Foothills Medical Centre is actively using music therapists to treat patients with a variety of ailments from depression to problems with mobility.
 Music is the medicine prescribed to help some of their patients get better.

 On a recent spring afternoon, the sounds of music wafted through the corridors of the hospital.
 The source is patient Lynn Lewis, who suffers from a neurological condition, sitting in her wheelchair singing the Gene Autry classic, Don't fence me in.
 Accompanying her is music therapist Jennifer Buchanan on the guitar.